roura356a/csk/intl.en-US/User Guide for Edge Container Service/ACK@Edge overview.md

 # ACK@Edge overview

 Container Service for Kubernetes@Edge \(ACK@Edge\) is a cloud-managed solution that is provided by Alibaba Cloud to coordinate cloud and edge computing.
 This topic describes the background and features of managed edge Kubernetes clusters.
-This topic also provides further details about network autonomy and tunneling for edge node management.

 ## Background